DavidASix/midwife-assist-app/README.md

 * ~~Under GA, keyboard covers words and squishes theme~~
 ### Client List
 * Client Cards in list should show more important information
+* Change GBS to icon on card
+* Change GBS edits to single not long press
+* Age on card
 * ~~Show clients GA (36W4D/ 36+4)~~
-* Each client card shows their name as already made, but also a "preview card"
+* ~~Each client card shows their name as already made, but also a "preview card"~~
 * ~~Add blood type to card~~
 * ~~add GBS to card~~
 * ~~don't need labels on card data~~